centic9/headset-charge-indicator/README.md

 Look at the description of https://github.com/Sapd/HeadsetControl/, headset which support at least fetching battery information are supported here as well, other functionality will work if the headset supports it.

+## Debugging

+The python application will print out some information to standard-output which may give some more information if things go wrong.

 ## Licensing